meirisoda/school_fall2023/PSCL389/EXAM2/Jamie Lee_Exam 2.md

 ## (11) Working memory capacity and emotion regulation: How does WMC influence one's ability to control their emotions?
 # Surprise Stimulus
 ## (4) Why/How are emotions important and/or functional (intrapersonal, dyadic, in a group)?
-Emotions serve very important communicative functions in several different sizes, within yourself, with one other person and in group and commu
+Emotions serve very important communicative functions in several different sizes, within yourself, with one other person and in group and community settings.
+When listening to the Story Corps surprise stimulus, it was quite heartwarming to listen to
 ## (7) How do people communicate emotions?
 Relatedly, how are emotions in others measured (behaviorally, autonomically, neutrally, via self report)?